marcolago/flowtime.js/README.md

 - [Candy demo - same as Base demo but more eye candy](http://marcolago.com/flowtime-js/demo-candy/)
 - [Skyline demo - same as Base demo but with different vertical-align](http://marcolago.com/flowtime-js/demo-skyline/)

+## Main Features

+**Full page fluid layout**.
+Flowtime.js is designed to perfectly fit your viewport and is based on a solid `display: inline-block;` technique.

+**Multiple controlled navigation**.
+You can navigate through pages via links, keyboard or deep-linking.
+Links are managed using the href value targetting a formatted hash destination.
+Keyboard navigation is based on arrow keys with the Shift key as a modifier to jump over fragments or sections, see the command list:

+- Right Arrow: navigate to the next section

 Flowtime.js takes care of tasks such:
 - full page and fluid layout,
 - navigation logics by links and keyboard,